 My way of achieving this is by explaining to you how landscapes formed on the Earth's surface - but every time we look at the surface of something, we also need to dig deeper to understand why things are the way they are, we need to (literally) look at each layer.
 And I hope that by going a little further, deeper, into geology, you'll start to gain a perspective of life you've never experienced before, one that will leave you in awe and inspire you to care for our planet just a little more.

-Understanding their geology will connect you to a location in a way you've never experienced before and has the power to transform the way you see the world - potentionally forever.
+Understanding the geology of a place will connect you to it in a way you've never experienced before and has the power to transform the way you see the world - potentionally forever.

 Education, knowledge and insights are a big step towards preservation, as it leads us to making better decisions for everyone.